bachuetech/bt_logger/README.md

     * Added Target Log Destination None
     * Can now redirect any log level to a file, even if destination is None
     * Log and Save to a file will run async
+* 0.3.1
+    * Internal changes to improve performance.
+    * Remove Mutex in favor of Lazy.
+    * Fail silently if logger is not initialized. println a warning